 Thinking about getting a pair of the Yeezy Boost 350 Low?
 If so, you can choose between three versions: Turtledove, Pirate Black and Moonrock.
 Not sure which one is the best?
 Here’s a comparison of the three in terms of details, popularity, and price.

+First, Cause Kanye!
+Yeezys are designed by Kanye and he also supervises the whole production process.
+So they’re technically pieces of art not just sneakers.
 In case you don’t know what the hype is about with this show, let me explain.
-The Yeezy Boost 350 is made out of breakthrough materials designed to feel like a second skin.
+The Yeezy 350 is made out of breakthrough materials designed to feel like a second skin.
 The most advanced digital engineering techniques were used to make these shoes unparalleled in style performance, and of course, comfort.

 If you search for it on Instagram, you will find over 189,000 posts hashtagged #yeezyboost350 from retailers, resellers, celebrities, and the proud people who have gotten their hands on them.